Embark Behavioral Health in Marion, Montana

 A Premier Inpatient Mental Health Facility in Montana

-Our inpatient mental health facility in Marion, Montana, offers short-term residential treatment perfect for adolescents and teens struggling with behavioral health and substance abuse issues.
+Our inpatient mental health facility in Marion, Montana, offers residential treatment perfect for adolescents and teens struggling with behavioral health issues.
 Our program’s 500-acre ranch in the breathtaking mountains of Montana provides a peaceful, serene setting for your son, daughter, and family to reflect and grow.
 This campus-based location, next to the Pleasant Valley Fisher River, features outdoor therapeutic activities, dorm living, a weight and fitness room, yoga, an indoor basketball court, and more.

-For adolescent and teen girls and boys struggling with school refusal, anxiety, depression, substance abuse, suicidal ideation, and other mental health issues, the earlier they’re diagnosed, the more effective inpatient treatment can be.
+For adolescent and teen girls and boys struggling with school refusal, anxiety, depression, suicidal ideation, and other mental health issues, the earlier they’re diagnosed, the more effective inpatient treatment can be.
 Identifying concerning behaviors and symptoms early on and implementing a course of care and specialized treatment can prevent further and more severe problems from developing as youths grow into adults.

-Mental Health and Substance Abuse Treatment at Our Montana Facility
+Mental Health Treatment at Our Montana Facility

 Conditions We Treat